chrispy-snps/public-domain-recipes/content/beef-tips.md

 author: batu-cam
 ---

+# Beef Tips in Gravy on Sour Cream Mashed Potatoes

 Tender chunks of meat in a rich brown gravy poured over sour cream mashed potatoes, made in a pressure cooker.
 This recipe is a modification of the [Texas Cafe Classics Sirloin Tips Recipe](https://youtu.be/91gAm1hBaT4) by Mark Rippetoe.

 ## Ingredients